uadmin/uadmin/docs/_build/html/_sources/tutorial/part11.rst.txt

         // Assigns Context struct to the c variable c := Context{}

-        // Creates a new template and parses the template definitions
-        // from todo.html
-        t, _ := template.New("").ParseFiles("./views/todo.html")

-        // Applies the template associated with t that has todo.html to
-        // the specified object and writes the output to w variable that
-        // is the http.ResponseWriter
-        _ = t.ExecuteTemplate(w, "todo.html", c)
+        // Reads the path of the HTML file from main project directory tmpl := template.Must(template.ParseFiles("views/todo.html"))

+        // Pass TodoList data to the HTML file that we read tmpl.Execute(w, c)
     }

 Finally, add this piece of code in the handler.go shown below.
 This will establish a communication between the HTTPHandler and the TodoHandler.